Jyothi-Raju122/FitPro-Gym/README.md

 SELECT
 	member_id,
 	count(*) as total_visits
+FROM
-FROM visits
+	visits
-GROUP BY member_id
+GROUP BY 1
 ORDER BY 2 DESC
 LIMIT 3;
 ```